leon-bckl/build.h/README.md

 The following arguments can be used when calling the compiled build system executable:

-- `-v` enables verbose output (e,g., printing compiler and linker command-lines).
+- `-v` enables verbose output (e.g., printing compiler and linker command-lines).
 - `-j<num>` defines the maximum number of parallel compilation jobs.
 The default is the number of cpu cores.
 - `--debug` disables optimization and generates debug information.
 - `--release` produces optimized binaries without debug information.
 - `--profiling` is the same as release but with debug information.
 - `-b<dirname>` specifies the build directory where the artifacts are created.
 By default it is `./.build`.
-- `--incremental` only compiles the source files that have changed by looking at their lastmodified timestamp and comparing it against the compiled object file.
+- `--incremental` only compiles the source files that have changed by looking at their last-modified timestamp and comparing it against the compiled object file.
 This does not consider changes in included headers yet.
 - `<target>` (without `-`) only builds the target with that name and its dependencies.
 Multiple targets can be specified.

 ## Targets